pyinvoke/invoke/docs/concepts/cli/background.rst

 The naive approach
 ------------------

-The main hurdle here is being able to tell when one task's "chunk" of the input ends and another begins.
+The main hurdle here is determining when one task's "chunk" of the input ends and another begins.
 In a really simple use case, we could just say "anything that's not a flag is a task name".
 Our earlier example, repeated below, is exactly that simple::